sarthak1598/cms/README.md

  Rest API's --->> Endpoints :

 1.)
-To retrieve the details of the customers stored in h2 database .
+To retrieve the details of the customers stored in Db.

     GET : localhost:8080/customerapis/getcustomers

 2.)
 To save the details of new customer in the Db.